oxidane/tmuxomatic/README.md

 Verify that the version reported by `tmuxomatic -V` matches the latest release.  [![](http://img.shields.io/pypi/v/tmuxomatic.svg?style=flat)](https://pypi.python.org/pypi/tmuxomatic)

-## Options
+#### Optional Packages

-These packages should be installed if you want additional features:
+The following packages are optional; install if you want the additional features.

   * `pip-python3 install pyyaml` ...
-For YAML session file support
+YAML session file support

 ## Notes on tmux

 To use tmuxomatic, you don't have to know everything about [how to use tmux](http://net.tutsplus.com/tutorials/tools-and-tips/intro-to-tmux/), but the knowledge is useful for [customizing the tmux status bar](http://me.veekun.com/blog/2012/03/21/tmux-is-sweet-as-heck/), or [changing the default key bindings](https://wiki.archlinux.org/index.php/tmux#Key_bindings).
 These are tmux user preferences, and typically placed in a personal `.tmux.conf` file.

+## Contributor Agreement

+Pull requests must be original source, or properly attributed public domain source.
+By submitting, you agree that your contribution will inherit the current copyright and license, and will be subject to future changes.